 Are there any required campus visits?

 There is one required campus visit that must be scheduled prior to enrolling in the first practicum course (NURS 701).
-The DNP Immersion (NURS 705) provides the student an orientation to the program and overview of program requirements.
-Students receive valuable information related to accessing electronic library resources, creating an electronic portfolio, conducting a scholarly DNP project, and writing for publication.
-The student has the option of coming to campus a second time for the oral defense of the student’s scholarly project proposal, which occurs during NURS 702, the second practicum course.
-This proposal defense can also occur electronically via Skype.
+The DNP immersion (NURS 705) provides an orientation to the program and overview of program requirements.
+You will receive valuable information related to accessing electronic library resources, creating an electronic portfolio, conducting a DNP project and writing for publication.
+You have the option of coming to campus a second time for the oral defense of your DNP project proposal, which occurs during NURS 702, the second practicum course.
+This proposal defense can also occur through teleconferencing.

 What are the minimum practicum requirements?

-The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning a MSN and DNP Program.
-The minimum number of practicum hours that must be completed as part of Gonzaga’s DNP Program is 360 hours, even if a student enters the program having completed the required 1,000 hours of practicum.
-Practice hours in the post-master’s DNP Program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s scholarly project.
+The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning an MSN and DNP program.
+The minimum number of practicum hours that must be completed as part of Gonzaga’s DNP program is 360 hours, even if a student enters the program having completed the required 1,000 hours of practicum.
+Practice hours in the Post-Master’s DNP Program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s DNP project.

 Can I complete some of my practicum hours at my workplace?

-Students may complete practicum hours in the organizations in which they work.
-However, they cannot be precepted by a direct supervisor or complete practicum hours in the area of the organization where they are employed or during time on the job when being paid.
+You may complete practicum hours at your current workplace.
+However, you cannot complete practicum hours in the area of the organization where you are employed or during time on the job when being paid.
 Your preceptor cannot be a direct supervisor.